Home prices up 0.8 per cent for June says mortgage lender

 The National Association of Realtors’ quarterly commercial real estate report shows that vacancy rates for offices are expected to fall 1.5 per cent to 10.4 per cent in the next 12 months followed by retail (1 per cent) and industrial (0.7 per cent).

 The vacancy rate for multifamily real estate is expected to rise to 6.1 per cent (from 5.9 per cent) due to new supply of condos.

 “The U.S. economy has its flaws and has been stuck in slow-growth mode ever since the Great Recession,” says Yun.
 “However, it’s still the top performing economy in the world, and U.S.

-should continue to remain a stable investment and attractive option for investors even as rates move upward,” commented NAR chief economist Lawrence Yun.
+commercial real estate should continue to remain a stable investment and attractive option for investors even as rates move upward,” commented NAR chief economist Lawrence Yun.

 Tightening underwriting conditions for loans is flagged as a concern among realtors.
 This has largely been driven by increased regulatory demands the report notes.

 Americans focused on reducing debt, buying a home